THE CHARLES E. FROHMAN PHOTOGRAPH COLLECTION

 Lake Erie, Its Shoreline Communities, and the Erie Islands

-The extensive subject index created on cards by Frohman was included in his donation of materials to the Hayes Presidential Center.
-Housed in the library’s reading room, the card index provided the only means of access to the collection.
-The index, including Frohman’s notes and numbering system, has been converted to electronic format and can be browsed on-line.
-Photographs can be viewed at the Hayes Presidential Center between 9 A.M. and 5 P. M. (EST) Tuesday through Saturday.
-Reproductions can be ordered by contacting Head of Photographic Resources Gilbert Gonzalez.
+The extensive subject index created on cards by Frohman was included in his donation of materials to the Hayes Presidential Library and Museums.
+Housed in the librarys reading room, the card index provided the only means of access to the collection.
+The index, including Frohmans notes and numbering system, has been converted to electronic format and can be browsed on-line.
+Photographs can be viewed at the Hayes Presidential Library and Museums between 9 A.M. and 5 P. M. (EST) Monday through Saturday.
+Reproductions can be ordered by contacting Head of Photographic Resources Gilbert Gonzalez or Nan Card.

 Through a partnership with the Sidney Frohman Foundation and OhioLINK Digital Resource Center, the Hayes Center is making some of the photographs available on-line via the OhioLINK searchable image database LAKE ERIE'S YESTERDAYS.